Resin Obsession – Resin Art, Crafts & Jewelry Supplies › Forums › Resin Techniques › How to Use a Pressure Pot

-This topic contains 6 replies, has 2 voices, and was last updated by Manuel 1 month, 2 weeks ago.
+- This topic has 7 replies, 2 voices, and was last updated 1 week, 5 days ago by Douglas Davies.

 I am new to using resin and have had some success in casting using your super clear product but still have an issue with bubbles.
 I have a space heater, heat gun, mix slowly and deploy all of the other suggestions posted.
 I would like to try a pressure pot but I am struggling to find clear and specific instructions on how to use it with a resin that requires the length of cure time as an epoxy resin such as the super clear.
 Most of the resources I have found online are for castings with the use a resins with a relatively short cure time.
 I am casting jewelry (using moulds mostly purchased from you 🙂

 – Do you leave the mould in the pressure pot with the compressor running for the full cure time or just a portion of the cure time but left in the pressure pot?

 – I have a very large compressor and it is very loud.
 Can a smaller one be used with say a 2 1/2 gallon pressure pot?

 – I am a little confused about the use of both a vacuum, compressor and pressure pot – do I need all 3 for best results and if so, can you point me in the right direction for instructions?

 – I read on your forum that the moulds will be fine in the pressure pot – is that the case for plastic and silicon moulds for jewelry?